 Founded in 1956 as New England Nuclear Corporation, our medical imaging diagnostic business was purchased by E.I. du Pont de Nemours and Company ("DuPont") in 1981.
 Bristol Myers Squibb ("BMS") subsequently acquired our diagnostic medical imaging business as part of its acquisition of DuPont Pharmaceuticals in 2001.
 In January 2008, Avista Capital Partners, L.P., Avista Capital Partners (Offshore), L.P. and ACP-Lantern Co-Invest, LLC formed Lantheus Holdings and acquired our medical imaging business from BMS.
 On June 30, 2015, we completed an initial public offering of our common stock.
 We completed our acquisition of Progenics on June 19, 2020 (the "Progenics Acquisition").
-We completed our acquisition of Cerveau Technologies, Inc. on February 6, 2023 (the "Cerveau Acquisition").
 Our common stock is traded on the NASDAQ Global Market under the symbol "LNTH".